richardfoltyn/python-statistics/docs/COMPILING.md

     otherwise the PDFs are full of stack traces for errors we trigger throughout the units.
 - Generating PDF graphs to be included in the static PDF.
+- Scale down the default figure size as figures in the PDF are way too large.
 - Matplotlib graphs need to be shown `inline`, otherwise they don't appear in the notebook or PDF.